sha-shank469/basketball_dribbles_count/README.md

 # Creativity
 I have also implemented pose detection and person detection.
 I will be updating the implementations of what mentioned in TO DO.

+# Tracking of basketball using kalman filter
+Go inside the folder /tracking_basketball_Kalman filter you will find three scripts.
+This is an individual module i have implemented.
+It's not integrated with previous code.
+# Run the script
+	python3 basketball_prediction.py

 # TO DO:
 Here i am mentioning what else we can do if a person is moving in field
 1. Double Dribbles